deislabs/hippo-docs/content/quickstart.md

 ---

 For this quickstart, you will locally run the components of Hippo, create a hello world application, and then run it on Hippo.
+While you would not normally run local Hippo or Bindle services, this allows you to understand Hippo's architecture and try it out before public services are available.

 ## Prerequisites